How to Speak Your Mind Without Getting Fired

 Remember, you're working together to solve a problem for the good of the organization, not show off how smart or clever you are.
 If you’re only speaking because you feel that’s the only way to get noticed, you’ll risk coming off as insincere, dogmatic, and stubbornly attached to your own ideas.
 It takes courage to disagree with your supervisor, especially if you're worried about getting fired.
 That's all the reason more to keep the conversation directed towards the real issues.

-6. Document or minute the meeting.
+6. Document (take minutes of) the meeting.

 That way everyone’s contributions to the discussion will form part of the project's progression, from beginning to end.
 Make sure that when the minutes are distributed, people have a chance to clarify or correct any errors.
 If you do speak up and end up in a disagreement with your boss, and then unfortunately get fired from your job, having a record of the conversation may assist you if you choose to talk legal action.
 If you are fired for speaking out and you can demonstrate that your message was delivered in a calm, rational, and deliberate manner, you can challenge the notion that by speaking out you were being insubordinate.